-Each piece of my jewelry is handcrafted and therefore delicate.
+Each piece of our jewelry is handcrafted and therefore delicate.
 Please take care of your jewelry so you can enjoy them for a lifetime.
-The majority of my jewelry consist of sterling silver, oxidised silver and 18kt gold.
+The majority of our jewelry is made of sterling silver, fine silver and 18 karat gold.
 These can all be cleaned with the soft cloth that you will receive along with your purchase.
 If you like, you can also purchase soapnuts with your order for a very gentle and natural cleaning experience, or a professional polishing cloth.

 One of the most important, basic things you can do yourself to protect your jewelry and keep it in stellar condition for years, is inspecting it regularly.
 Before you put on your jewelry, take a few moments to carefully look it over and ensure that nothing is loose or unsteady and that there are no hairline cracks or other issues.

 If you notice the beginnings of damage in the first place you can prevent further damage.
 If one of the prongs of your gemstone or diamond setting seems unsecure or overly worn, then you should avoid wearing the piece until a professional jeweler can check it out.
 Really, just admire your jewelry often to minimize potentially costly repairs and prevent headaches.
 Notice anything?
 Send us a photo or send the piece back to us altogether for a touch-up.